ambrop72/aprinter/README.md

 After changing any configuration (either directly with `M926` or by loading an entire configuration with `M928`), the configuration needs to be applied with `M930`.
 Only then will the changes take effect.
 However, when the firmware starts up, the stored configuration is automatically loaded and applied, as if `M928` followed by `M930` was done.

 The `M930` command does not alter the current set of configuration values in any way.
 Rather, it recomputes a set of values in RAM which are derived from the configuration values.
 This is a one-way operation, there is no way to see what the current applied configuration is.

-## Testing it

-  * Connect to the printer with Pronterface, and make sure you use the right baud rate.
-    Find the right one in your main file.
-For native USB serial (Teensy 3, Arduino Due, 4pi), the baud rate doesn't matter.
-  * Try homing and some basic motion.
-  * Check the current temperatures (M105).
-  * Only try turning on the heaters once you've verified that the temperatures are being reported correctly.
-    Be aware that if you have configured the wrong beta value, the room teperature will be reported correctly, but other temperatures will be incorrect (possibly lower, and you risk burning the heater in that case).
-    Obviously, take safety precausions here.
-I'm not responsible if your house burns down as a result of using my software, or for any other damage.

 ## SD card support